warrenwu123/computer_space/README.md

 ### Step 1: entering into Security Credential page

-I clicked the IAM-Security Credential part, entering into this page below
+I clicked the IAM > Security Credentials section, which navigated me to the page for managing access keys and other credentials.

 ### output:
 <img width="865" height="427" alt="image" src="https://github.com/user-attachments/assets/a7f6f74b-d6e9-4a74-82da-76d20e61818c" />